 - Email copy – Download the document and attach it to a new email.

 - Versions and attachments – View document versions as well as comparisons and attachments.
+In ndOffice 2.3, open PDFs from Versions and Attachments in the ndOffice Activity dialog.

 The ndOffice Echo folder is a local cache of the most recent NetDocuments files you have accessed.
 These are local backup files that are checked in or checked out using ndOffice.